-WELLS FARGO BANK SCHOLARSHIP is awarded to a senior business major from South Carolina.
-In the event of a tie, the selection shall be based on demonstrated need, leadership and community service.
-This scholarship awards \$1,000 per year.
+WELLS FARGO BANK SCHOLARSHIP was established to provide financial assistance to a rising senior Business major with the highest GPA, who maintains at least a 3.0 GPA throughout the academic year and is a resident of South Carolina.
+In the event of a tie, the selection shall be based on demonstrated need, leadership, and community service.
+This scholarship awards up to \$1,000 per year.

-WESLEY K. WILBER SCHOLARSHIP is an endowment created to assist male, non-traditional students majoring in business, with financial need, and not eligible for state merit based scholarships.
-The student must complete the FAFSA, and can be enrolled full or part-time.
+WESLEY K. WILBER SCHOLARSHIP provides financial assistance to assist male, non-traditional students majoring in business, with financial need, and not eligible for state merit-based scholarships.
+The student must complete the FAFSA and can be enrolled full or part-time.
+This scholarship awards up to \$500 per year.